9,700 acres of hemp were grown in Colorado last year

-On this page you will find the most current Colorado hemp law along with a history of how Colorado hemp bills have progressed through the State capitol over the years.
+On this page you will find Colorado hemp law along with a history of how Colorado hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Colorado hemp programs and state agency advisories or opinion letters.
 Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 The Colorado Department of Agriculture (CDA) regulates hemp farming and research in Colorado.
 Contact them for more information on hemp farming regulations and how to apply for a hemp cultivation license.